pymor/pymor/README.txt

 License
 -------

-Copyright (c) 2013, 2014, 2015, Rene Milk, Stephan Rave, Felix Schindler All rights reserved.
+Copyright 2013-2016 pyMOR developers and contributors.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are